Istinub/Flutter-beginner--mi_card_flutter/README.md

 # Mi Card

-## Our Goal

-Now that you've seen how to create a Flutter app entirely from scratch, we're going to go further and learn more about how to design user interfaces for Flutter apps.
+This project includes a simple way of designing user interfaces for Flutter apps.

-## What you will create
+## What is created here

 Mi Card is a personal business card.
 Imagine every time you wanted to give someone your contact details or your business card but you didn't have it on you.
 Well, now you can get them to download your business card as an app.

-## What you will learn
+## What is learn here

 * How to create Stateless Widgets
 * What is the difference between hot reload and hot refresh and running an app from cold